wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 #### Step 1.4.1: Update the CORS configuration

-Since you expect to deploy the web application in Vercel, you would want to call the **Readinglist** backend service deployed in Choreo through the web application on a Vercel domain.
+Let's assume you deploy the web application in a cloud deployment platform such as Vercel.
+In such a scenario, you would want to call the **Readinglist** backend service deployed in Choreo through the web application on a Vercel domain.
 By default, web browsers block such calls for security reasons.
 To enable the web application to call the backend service, you must update the CORS configuration as follows:

 1. In the left navigation menu, click **Manage**, and then click **Settings**.